 There tends to be a higher volume of orthopaedic and sports medicine procedures during the winter months when accidents and sports-related injuries are more frequent.
 Elective procedures tend to slow down in the summer months due to holidays.
 Advanced Wound Management is less impacted by seasonality due to the nature of the products.
 At Smith+Nephew, the majority of our business is in the northern hemisphere, including approximately 50% in the US and 20% in Europe.
 In the US, out-of-pocket costs for health insurance plans are tied to medical expenses in a calendar year.
 As a result, households that have reached their annual deductible amount and/or annual out-of-pocket cap before year's end will find it to be cost-effective to schedule necessary procedures later in that year rather than delaying into the next year.

-- Becker's ASC Review: 4 trends driving change in healthcare.
-KPMG: Medical devices 2030: Making a power play to avoid - 2 KPMG: Medical devices 2030: Making a power play to avoid the commodity trap. - 3 TranslateMedia: How China and India are disrupting the global healthcare sector.
+Becker's ASC Review: 4 trends driving change in healthcare.
+KPMG: Medical devices 2030: Making a power play to avoid

+- the commodity trap. - 3 TranslateMedia: How China and India are disrupting the global healthcare sector.